 With the 11 kilometers in length, Mai Khao Beach is one of the longest and the least crowded heavens of this tropical country.
 Most of this area is blissfully deserted without massage places, touts, drink sellers, so it is perfect for long walks and enjoying natural wonders in a tranquil ambiance.

 Interestingly, Mai Khao is a part of Sirinat National Park, or Nai Yang National Park - a 13-kilometer coastline marine park in Phuket.
-There are mangrove forests, evergreen forests, sparse forests, and wildlife which are waiting for you aside from the mysterious marine life.
+There are mangrove forests, evergreen forests, sparse forests, and wildlife that are waiting for you aside from the mysterious marine life.
 This might be your once in a lifetime opportunity to see the beautiful coral reef, turtles lay eggs, seashells, and mole crabs that normally appear on the TV screen.

 Trust me!
 Krabi is an ideal place to escape the crowds and what a pity if you do not explore one of the best beaches in Krabi - Tonsai.
 Beautifully situated on a peninsula between Ao Nang and Krabi Town, this province features breathtaking scenery, a very long coastline with about 200 islands and wonderful white sand beaches.
 Also, the tropical jungle attractively illustrates exotic wildlife, magnificent waterfalls, limestone caves, and cliffs.
 Needless to say, the ecosystem will openly back you with tons of interesting activities to do like hiking, snorkeling, cliff jumping, rock climbing or just soaking up the sunlight, and relaxed atmosphere.